uswds/uswds/README.md

 You should now be able to visit `http://127.0.0.1:4000/` and view the draft web design standards locally.

 Questions or need help with setup?
-Feel free to open an issue here [https://github.com/18F/web-design-standards/issues](https://github.com/18F/web-design-standards/issues).
+Did you run into any weird errors while following these instructions?
+Feel free to open an issue here: [https://github.com/18F/web-design-standards/issues](https://github.com/18F/web-design-standards/issues).

 ## Contributing to the code base